All This Time (Tiffany song)

 "All This Time" is a song by American teen pop singer Tiffany, recorded for her second studio album Hold an Old Friend's Hand (1988).
 Written by Tim James and Steven McClintock, and produced by Tiffany's manager George Tobin, it was released via MCA Records on October 24, 1988, as the lead single to the album.
 The track made its first appearance within the season premiere of the TV sitcom Growing Pains.
 Internationally, it was released on January 30, 1989, where it was released as the second single following "Radio Romance".

-"All This Time" proved to be a decent success chart-wise.
+"All This Time" was a moderate success.
 It peaked at number 6 on the US Billboard Hot 100, becoming Tiffany's fourth and final top ten single on the chart.
 The track peaked at number 8 on the Cash Box Top 100 Singles and also cracked the top ten of the Adult Contemporary chart.
 Internationally, the track peaked within the top ten in Canada and Ecuador.
-It was less successful in other regions, peaking at number 24 in Ireland, number 47 in the United Kingdom, and completely missed the top 100 in Australia, and also had no success on mainland Europe.
+It was less successful in other regions, peaking at number 24 in Ireland and number 47 in the United Kingdom.